 In a war weary nation where half the population is under the age of 18, cricket provides a vital tool for peace.

-Afghan Connection, first linked up with the MCC in 2008.
-At that time, we were looking for ways to promote grassroots cricket and to help the Afghan Cricket team, who were steadily rising through the cricket rankings despite comparatively little support.
-The MCC became our partners and helped develop a programme to take cricket to all corners of Afghanistan.
+Afghan Connection, first linked up with the M.C.C. in 2008.
+At that time, we were looking for ways to promote grassroots cricket and to help the Afghan Cricket team who were steadily rising through the cricket rankings, despite comparatively little support.
+The M.C.C. became our partners and have helped develop a programme, through their Foundation, to take cricket to all corners of Afghanistan and have pledged £50,000 per annum for the next 3 years to concentrate efforts in areas where cricket is most popular, providing pitches in schools, cricket training for school teachers and coaching camps for pupils.
+At the end of each year we hold a tournament between all the schools where pitches have been built click HERE to see our 2013 Tournament Report.

 Since 2008 Afghan Connection has built cricket pitches in 38 schools, used by thousands of children every day.